Statute Law Revision (Scotland) Act 1964: Provisions

-This section repealed a number of Pre-Union Acts of the Parliament of Scotland, which were declared to be obsolete, spent or unnecessary, or to have been superseded by other enactments, either in full or in part.
-Those Acts were listed in Schedule 1.
+This section repealed a number of pre-Union acts of the Parliament of Scotland, which were declared to be obsolete, spent or unnecessary, or to have been superseded by other enactments, either in full or in part.
+Those acts were listed in schedule 1.

-This section and Schedule 1 were repealed by section 1 of, and Part XI of the Schedule to, the Statute Law (Repeals) Act 1974.
+This section and schedule 1 were repealed by section 1 of, and part 11 of the schedule to the Statute Law (Repeals) Act 1974.

-The repeal of this section and Schedule 1 did not revive the Acts that they repealed.
+The repeal of this section and schedule 1 did not revive the acts that they repealed.